ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 ### COS supports the following attributes to specify conditions for assigning fine-grained access on COS resources:
 {: #fgac-attributes-supported}

-**Prefix/Delimiter:** Prefix and Delimiter are used together to scope all listing permissions for specific objects.
+**Prefix and Delimiter**are used together to scope all listing permissions for specific objects.

 If you want to provide listing access to all objects in the bucket, then do not use a Prefix and Delimiter condition.
 {: tip}